UizzUW/metronome/README.md

-# Web Audio Metronome
+# Web Audio Metronome (Dart)

+This application has originally been done by @cwilso using Javascript [(original source)](https://github.com/cwilso/metronome).
+This repository is just a port and simplification that I did for it in Dart.

+---

-This application shows how to use a collaboration between a setTimeout scheduler and the Web Audio scheduler to properly implement rock-solid timing for audio applications.
+This application shows how to use a collaboration between a timer and the Web Audio scheduler to properly implement rock-solid timing for audio applications.

-Check it out, feel free to submit issues or requests, fork, submit pull requests, etc.

-The live app is at http://webaudiodemos.appspot.com/metronome/index.html.

--Chris